TACT : TREAT-NMD Advisory Committee for Therapeutics

 - Carry out reviews under a confidential disclosure agreement.

-- Review therapeutics that are presented as having a clear perspective within the translational process with the long-term goal of an intended clinical trial and potential registration.
+- Review therapeutics at any stage of development, so long as a lead compound has been identified, that are presented as having a clear perspective within the translational process with the long-term goal of an intended clinical trial and potential registration.

 - Consider reviewing pre-reviewed programmes if they have substantially progressed or changed and if the committee felt that it could add further value.